 The brake pedal has been designed to replicate the same mechanics that occur in a real braking system.
 For this configuration we selected a Wilwood overhung mounted racing pedal and fitted it with a real cast aluminum master cylinder unit commonly used in racing.
 The resulting brake pedal requires a large amount of force to actuate, just as in real race cars.
 Since the driver must use their entire leg to operate this pedal, we have selected a pedal with an arm design and pivot point that follow the driver's leg motion.
-The master cylinder uses hydraulic fluid to interact with a specially modified slave cylinder which accurately replicated the mechanical flexing typically found in a braking system.
-An all-stainless steel industrial pressure sensor reads the hydraulic pressures in the braking system and sends this information to the ECU for further processing.
-User interchangeable resistance modules on the slave cylinder assembly let the user tailor the feel of the brake pedal from an economy street car to an F1 car and everything in between.
+The master cylinder uses brake fluid to interact with a specially modified slave cylinder which accurately replicates the mechanical "give" typically found in a braking system.
+A stainless-steel, high-precision, industrial pressure sensor reads the hydraulic pressures in the braking system and sends this information to the Advanced Pedal Control Unit (PCU) for further processing.
+User interchangeable resistance modules on the slave cylinder assembly let the user tailor the feel of the brake pedal from an economy street car to a GT car and everything in between.
 As a result of our unique design, the pedal transmits every nuance of what happens in a real race car braking system.
-The unique sensation of the brake pads approaching the rotors, the moment the pads contact the rotors and the sensation of every component of the braking system flexing and stressing slow down the car gives the driver valuable feedback not available in any other pedal set on the market today.
+The unique sensation of the brake pads approaching the rotors, the moment the pads contact the rotors and the sensation of every component of the braking system straining and stressing as it slows the car down gives the driver valuable feedback not available in any other pedal set on the market today.

-The pedals interface with the PC via an ECU, the most advanced pedal control unit on the market.
-With a 16mhz microcontroller at its core which receives all the position readings from the pedals and processes them prior to sending them to the PC over the USB port.
-The ECU is capable of performing over 15,000 pedal reads per second and analyzes this abundance of information to extrapolate the most smooth and accurate pedal position information possible.
-The ECU is capable of sending up to 1,000 pedal position updates to the PC every second, but only when needed in order to conserve bandwidth.
-When the pedals are held in a steady position, updates to the PC are not required, this permits other USB devices to send data uninterrupted.
+The pedals interface with the PC via a PCU, the most advanced pedal control unit on the market.
+With a 48mhz microcontroller at its core which receives all the position readings from the pedals and processes them prior to sending them to the PC over the USB port.
+The PCU processes data from the sensors, applies deadzone, linearity curves, and attack rates to extrapolate the most smooth and accurate pedal output possible.
+The PCU is capable of sending over 1,000 pedal position updates to the PC every second.

-The ECU stores configuration parameters and profile settings in non-volatile EEPROM memory.
+The PCU stores configuration parameters and profile settings in non-volatile EEPROM memory.
 These settings are retained even if the pedals are unplugged and even if moved to a different PC.
-The pedals allow the user to create five different configuration profiles and store them in the ECU for easy retrieval.
-In addition, using a simple programming switch, the pedals can be configured without the need for software and without exiting from the game.
-Each pedal has individually configurable dead zones and linearity curves.
+The pedals are configured using the proprietary SmartPanel software and alternate configuration profiles can be saved on the PC for easy retrieval.
+Each pedal has individually configurable dead zones, linearity curves and attack rates so the pedal output can be tailored to replicate any car.
 The brake and throttle have adjustable smoothing settings to get the smoothest pedal response for each individual's driving style.
-The clutch can be disabled when not in use to allocate more processing power to the other pedals.
-In addition, there is a port for an optional handbrake which has many of the same adjustable parameters.
+In addition, there is a port for the optional RALLYpro or DRIFTpro handbrake which has all of the same adjustable parameters.